aedan-leavitt/aedan-leavitt/README.md

 Here are some of my favorite projects.
 More are available in my repositories!

 ### **Invoice Management System**
-An Invoice management system I created together in a team with other people.
+An Invoice management system I created together in a team with two people.
+I largely worked on the Main screen of it.
+The original group repository was private.
+The team members of the original group were:
-**Tech:**
+**Tech:** WPF, MDB
 🔗 *Repo:* (add link)

 ### **WPF Flight Information System**